Learning How to Draw Your Handgun Quickly is Important.

 On the plus side, this is something you can practice with micro drills as discussed above, but this time it's a bit different because you're actually going to be pressing the trigger.

 It's helpful if you have some sort of visual indicator showing where your shots will land.
 If you are using your own gun instead of a SIRT Pistol (which is a highly recommended thing to have if you can afford it), having a cartridge insert like one of these can help you see where your shots land.
-The reason why this is helpful is because it gives you instant feedback.
+The reason why this is helpful is that it gives you instant feedback.

 You can assume you know where you're hitting your target, but you won't know exactly where it is until you get some more experience.
 And since you won't know for sure, you won't know if what you're doing is right.